JOURNAL

 Hanna offers the following advice for prospective publishers in geography: “As cartography editor, I’m focused on the maps people create to accompany their articles.
 Please don’t settle for the default map design options found in most GIS software packages.
 Take a little time to consider how best to encourage your readers to spend some time examining your maps.
 After all, you are including them to clearly communicate your findings or to support your argument.”

-The Annals of the AAG has four editors, each of whom serve a four-year term, and are responsible for articles in one of the four thematic areas.
-An Editorial Board assists with editorial responsibilities, while staff from the AAG and Taylor & Francis manage various aspects of the production process.
+The Annals of the AAG has five editors, each of whom serve a four-year term.
+An Editorial board assists with editorial responsibilities, while staff from the AAG and Taylor & Francis manage various aspects of the production process.

 American Association of Geographers team